petershift/fe2-ps-final/readme.md

 </div>
 ```

 Inspect using React tool.
+Find the Pirate component and notice the `props` entry.

 #### React dev tools

-`$0` - selects the element, a standard feature in the console
+`$0` - selects the element - a standard feature in the console

-`$r` - the react equivalent
+`$r` - is the react equivalent

 Select `<Pirate />`